efr0702/hello-world/README.md

 # hello-world
 Repository to get started
-Walking through the tutorial as this si the first repository.
+Walking through the tutorial as the first repository.